pedroysb/ctf-writeups/defcon-qualifier-2017/beatmeonthedl/README.md

 The challenge gives the beatmeonthedl executable and that's all.
 Doing a reverse engineering with IDA, we can note:

-1- The main is a organized menu, pretty legible.
+1- The main is an organized menu, pretty legible.

 ![beatmeonthedl1](https://cloud.githubusercontent.com/assets/1280700/25596814/9264fb4a-2ea1-11e7-9129-2dd659003e38.png)